munge124/pizza-code-challenge/README.md

 Import the JSON file "pizza-api.thunder_collection.json".

-Make sure your server is running at http://localhost:5555 or your configured port.
+Make sure your server is running at http://localhost:5555

 Use GET, POST, and DELETE requests to test the endpoints.